TylrPopcorn/basic-node-server-setup/README.md

 **Instructions**

 All hat data is kept within a table located within the client side.
 To view or add new hats, you must import them into your table.
 Once the hats have been imported, you may view/delete the item as ease.
-The imports update every few 5-15 minutes.
+The imports update every 5-15 minutes.